Digital transformation of the retail payments ecosystem

 Panel discussion: The disruptive potential of fintech innovations for the retail payments ecosystem – a reality check

 Much has been said and written about potentially disruptive innovations, such as distributed ledger technologies and virtual currencies.
 New records in fintech investment are reported on a regular basis.
 But what will be the impact on the retail payments ecosystem in the medium to long term?
 Will fintech simply improve existing processes and allow existing providers to make their services more efficient, or is there disruption on the horizon?
-This panel will discuss the impact of fintech on the retail payments ecosystem by bringing together the experience of fintech investors, fintech companies and existing financial infrastructure providers.
+This panel will discuss the impact of fintech on the retail payments ecosystem by bringing together the experience of fintech investors, payment innovators and public authorities.

 - Petra Hielkema, Division Director Payments and Market Infrastructure, De Nederlandsche Bank